DavidSpriggs/arcgis-exb-project/README.md

 # Setup
 Note: You need to have docker or docker desktop installed to use this tooling.

 To start, clone the repo to a location where you will be doing development for your project (docker must be installed).
-Clone the repo with you own project name.
+Clone the repo with your own project name.
 Replace `My-Project-Name` with your own project name:
 ```shell
 git clone git@github.com:DavidSpriggs/arcgis-exb-project.git My-Project-Name
 ```